Thursday, March 31, 2022

 I made a demo screen!

-By sheer chance, I found a demo/intro maker the other day, which is also something I've never actually seen before.
+By sheer chance, I found a demo/intro maker the other day, which is something I've never actually seen before.
 It was released in 1987/89 for the Atari ST by Hans-Conrad Stamm.
 That's right, The Blade Runners!
 Just when you think you know your ST stuff, something appears out of the blue.
 Well, new to me!

 Creating your demo screen is a cinch because this is a remarkably easy program to use.
 The intro can feature scrollers, colourful rasters, music, etc. It's up to you to decide what and how to make your screen appear.
 Those with the skills to make their own images/sampled music will get the most from Title Designer.